SirPepe/ornament/Readme.md

     defaultValue: V,
     context: ClassAccessorDecoratorContext<T, V>,
   ) => V;
-  // Optionally transforms a value before it is returned from the getter.
-Can
-  // also be used to run a side effect when the setter gets used.
-Defaults to
-  // the identity function.
-  get: (this: T, value: V, context: ClassAccessorDecoratorContext<T, V>) => V;
   // Optionally transforms a value before it is set by either the setter or a
   // content attribute update.
 Can also be used to run a side effect when the
   // setter gets used.
 Defaults to the identity function.
 If the raw value is